cmaybon/youtube-blacklist-extension/README.md

 1. Download the latest release and extract
 2. Open a new tab and go to `chrome://extensions`
+3. Activate developer mode in the top right
-3. Click 'Load unpacked' in the top left
+4. Click 'Load unpacked' in the top left
-4. Select the directory of the extracted files (containing manifest.json)
+5. Select the directory of the extracted files (containing manifest.json)

 **How to blacklist channels**